List of Supergirl characters: Morgan Edge

 Morgan Edge (portrayed by Adrian Pasdar) is an amoral real estate developer who is at odds with Kara and Lena.
 Edge has led a successful restoration of National City following the Daxamite invasion.
 He also wants to tear down the city's waterfront slum and replace it with high rise buildings, and he secretly employs the tech-mercenary Bloodsport to destroy the area with a cloaked submarine.
 The attack is stopped by Supergirl, although there is no evidence proving Edge's involvement.
 Edge also tries to buy Catco out from under Cat Grant (who has become White House Press Secretary) to silence his critics.
 However, Lena Luthor buys the company before Edge does.
 Later on, a company of his poisons kids in swimming pools making the doctors think it is lead poisoning.
-Edge says it is a result of Lena's solution to get rid of the Daximites.
-After an attempt on Lena's life and killing his accomplice, Morgan Edge used a loophole upon his confrontation by Supergirl stating that the man he killed had used him to frame Lena Luthor and she did National City a favor.
-Morgan Edge and Lena Luthor still have tension against each other.
-Lilian Luthor targets Morgan Edge for poisoning Lena.
-While Supergirl defeats Lilian (who was wearing a version of her son's Lexosuit in battle), Winn Schott Jr. and Jimmy Olsen defeat Morgan Edge.
-As both Lilian and Morgan are arrested by the authorities, Morgan shouts that they have nothing on him.
+Edge says it is a result of Lena's solution to annihilate the Daximites.
+After an attempt on Lena's life and killing his accomplice, Edge used a loophole, during his confrontation with Supergirl, stating that the man he killed had used him to frame Lena Luthor and she did National City a favour.
+Edge and Lena Luthor still have tension against each other.
+Lilian Luthor targets Edge for poisoning Lena.
+While Supergirl defeats Lilian (who was wearing a version of her son's Lexosuit in battle), Winn Schott Jr. and Jimmy Olsen defeat Morgan Edge, who is arrested alongside Lilian.

 M'yrnn J'onzz

 M'yrnn J'onzz (portrayed by Carl Lumbly) is J'onn J'onzz's father and another Green Martian survivor who is a pacifist religious leader on Mars.
 He comes to Earth to live with J'onn, and begins to suffer from a form of dementia which causes him to lose control of his mental powers.
 He dies and passes on his wisdom to J'onn.
-From time to time, he appears in J'onn's visions to offer guidance and support like in season five where J'onn asked him about Malefic and what to do about him.
+Following his death, M'yrnn occasionally appears in J'onn's visions to offer guidance and support.

 Lumbly has previously voiced J'onn J'onzz in various animated works.